niccokunzmann/python-recurring-ical-events/README.rst

 1. edit the Changelog Section
 2. edit setup.py, the ``__version__`` variable
 3. create a commit and push it
+4. Wait for `Travis <https://app.travis-ci.com/github/niccokunzmann/python-recurring-ical-events>`_ to finish the build.
 4. run
     .. code-block:: shell